baezortega/TCG2019/README.md

 Please note that some of the scripts may take considerable time to run, and some of the intermediate files generated will occupy up to a few gigabytes.

-Finally, before running the steps indicated below, we first need to open the terminal and navigate to the cloned directory, `TCG2019`, using the command below (replace the path below with your own one).
+Finally, before running the steps indicated below, we first need to open the terminal and navigate to the cloned directory, `TCG2019`, using the command below (replace the path below with your own).

 ```
 cd ~/Desktop/TCG2019